DinoscapeProgramming/Database-Package/README.md

 ## Todo
 - Implement the `getDatabasesByName` function to get all databases with the same name in an array
-- Make a option to set the class results synchronous or asynchronous `default=asynchronous type=promiseBased`
 - Import options from `dotenv` based file

 ## Disclaimer
 This package is mainly promise based but also contains a synchronous function for each function.
 If you're using a class to register a database it will call the asynchronous version and return the result synchronously.